ibm-cloud-docs/app-configuration/ac-feature-flags.md

 If you try to target a feature flag that is not linked to a collection, a window is displayed to add a feature flag to a collection.
 {: note}

+## How targeting rules are evaluated
+{: #feature-flag-targeting-rule-evaluation}

+When you configure targeting, keep the following evaluation behavior in mind:

+- Within a segment, different attributes are evaluated with `AND`.
+- Within a single segment attribute, multiple values are evaluated with `OR`.
+- Within a targeting rule, multiple selected segments are evaluated with `OR`.
+- Across targeting rules, rules are evaluated by priority, and the first matching rule is applied.

+For example, if a rule contains the segments `Production - US-East` and `Production - Eu-De`, the rule matches when either segment matches.
+If you want to roll out to those audiences separately, create separate rules or define each segment with all required attributes and order the rules by priority.

+If you want to enable a feature first for production users in `eu-de`, and later for production users in `us-east`, define each segment with all required attributes, such as:

+- Segment 1: `environment is production` and `region is eu-de`
+- Segment 2: `environment is production` and `region is us-east`

+Then target those segments in separate rules and order the rules by priority in the **Edit targeting** view.
+This approach helps ensure that each rule matches only the intended audience.